FiberChain/FiberChain/README.md

 # How to run the Node Program
 ## Linux
-1. Move to the directory where the futurepiad file is located, execute the node program with the following command
+1. Move to the directory where the fiberchaind file is located, execute the node program with the following command
-   > ./futurepiad
+   > ./fiberchaind
 ## Windows
-1. Open Explorer and move to folder with futurepiad.exe
+1. Open Explorer and move to folder with fiberchaind.exe
 2. Right-click on the folder while holding down the shift key on the keyboard
 3. Select "Open powerShell window here" in the pop-up menu
-4. Check if the folder name is same as futurepiad.exe and if it is the same, execute the node program with the following command
+4. Check if the folder name is same as fiberchaind.exe and if it is the same, execute the node program with the following command
-   >.\futurepiad.exe
+   >.\fiberchaind.exe

 # Setting up Node program
 Modify the node_data_dir/config.ini file created after the first node execution.